 How to Motivate and Get Buy-In from your Employees

 A few years ago, I worked with a very innovative Dean and President of an independent law school in New York City.
 He had an exciting vision of a dramatic cultural and organizational transformation and re-branding that would ensure a unique and differentiated experience for students and their parents.
 I was surprised that his senior team, all strategic-minded and creative people, was less than enthusiastic about the project.
-They saw it as “more of the same;” one more item on their full plate; one more “big idea” that had nothing to do with the way they lived their lives and theproblems they were experiencing.

 Does this ring any bells for you?
 Have you ever been disappointed in your team’s or members’ complacency in the face of opportunity?
 Their stubborn resistance to change?
 What do you do to turn this around?